-Kabelwerk Köpenick looms over the River Spree, hauntingly beautiful with a lengthy and proud history.
-Two years ago marked the 100th anniversary of the factory, built in 1916 by Julius Vogel and his sons, the cable factory now has sadly been reclaimed by nature.
+The abandoned Kabelwerk Köpenick looms over the River Spree, hauntingly beautiful with a lengthy and proud history.
+Two years ago marked the 100th anniversary of the cable factory.
+Built in 1916 by Julius Vogel and his sons, the cable factory now has sadly been reclaimed by nature.

-Access was suspiciously easy and we realised why pretty quickly.
+Accessing the building was suspiciously easy and we realised why pretty quickly.
 We wandered quietly through the damp halls coming out into a beautiful paradise.
-Birds tweeted, trees were thriving and sunlight poured in, creating a greenhouse feel to the factory hall.
-We were in awe and our guard was down as we giggled at how beautiful this place was.
+There were birds tweeting, trees were thriving and sunlight poured in.
+A miniature greenhouse now existed in the factory hall.
+We were in awe and our guard was down as we admired how beautiful the place was.
 I took a panoramic picture and upon finishing it I spied the security guard.
 We ran, we clambered and we had minor heart attacks but luckily came out unscathed.

 After some heavy breathing and a brief cooling off period outside, we went back in.
 This time we were quiet and careful, sticking to the more dense areas of this indoor forest.
-We soon realised that the only way into the neighbouring building was past the security guard’s hut or by climbing out and going around the back.
-I stood under the 10ft wall and took a deep sigh before my urbex partner and I did some dodgy parkour moves to scale the wall and land safely on the other side.
+We soon realised that the only way into the neighbouring building was past the security guard’s hut.
+It was either that or by climbing out and going around the back.
+I stood under the 10ft wall and took a deep sigh.
+My urbex partner and I then did some dodgy parkour moves to scale the wall and land safely on the other side.
 My arms ache as I am typing this.

-The factory was originally called CJ Vogel Draht- und Kabelwerk AG until 1939 when the Siemens company took the site over.
+Originally named CJ Vogel Draht- und Kabelwerk AG until Siemens took the site over in 1939.
 At this time 1600 people worked at the factory and the production of electric lighting and power system cables began.
-The factory survived through GDR times and saw it’s end around the same time that many of the buildings in East Berlin did – after the wall came down.
-Abandoned since the late 90s this collosol factory is now forgotten, a sad remainder of East Berlin.
+The factory survived through GDR times but saw it’s end around the same time that many of the buildings in East Berlin did – after the wall came down.
+This collosol factory has been abandoned since the late 90’s and is now a forgotten and sad remainder of the former East Berlin.

 After Kabelwerk Köpenick closed its doors, part of the area was briefly used as a skate park for BMX riders and skateboarders.
 Remains of ‘Mellowpark’ are still visible with a small structure and an Adidas logo emblazoned on the asphalt.

-About two years ago Deutsche Wohnen purchased the 70,000 square meter site and made plans for more than 1,000 upmarket apartments to be built.
-The brick wall surrounding the factory and the two large buildings at the entrance are listed and preserved therefore will need to be maintained.
+Deutsche Wohnen purchased the 70,000 square meter site a few years ago and plans were made for more than 1,000 upmarket apartments to be built.
+The factory has two listed buildings, meaning that the owner will need to preserve them.

-I will give it a 2 because we did see two explorers in there but I think the presence of the guard makes it a lot less accessible and doable.
+I will give it a 2 because we did see two explorers in there.
+I think the presence of the guard makes it a lot less accessible and doable.
 You have to really be on the lookout and aware of your surroundings.